 MST Video Wall Mode

 Creating a video wall lets you combine all monitors in your setup so they act as one giant monitor.
 You can arrange the monitors however you want them: vertically, horizontally or clustered together.
-In video wall mode, the monitors will correctly display your content to create a dazzling, eye-catching presentation.
+In multi-stream video wall mode, the monitors will correctly display your content to create a dazzling, eye-catching presentation.
 Create a panoramic digital sign or wow the crowd at your next trade show.
 Three monitors aligned horizontally also make for a super-wide-screen gaming experience.
 A computer with a DisplayPort 1.2-compatible graphics card (such as AMD Radeon with AMD Eyefinity technology) is required to display in video wall mode.

 Tripp Lite has MST Hub solutions with built-in converters to support HDMI and DVI monitors, as well as DisplayPort monitors.
 You'll also need the compatible cables to connect the hub to your monitors; we recommend the following cables:

 MST hubs are compatible with DisplayPort 1.2 standards, but to ensure full functionality, check your graphic card's documentation to confirm it supports the features you need.
 For example, some graphics cards - particularly older DisplayPort 1.1 models - are limited to the duplicate mode.
 Others support duplicate and extended modes, but not video wall mode.
 Finally, be aware Mac OS X does not support MST for NVIDIA and Intel Graphics Processor Units; you will be able to use the duplicate mode, but not extended or video wall modes.